A BRIEF HISTORY OF STOCKPORT

 The Merseyway Shopping Centre opened in 1965 but it was refurbished in 1995.
 However in 1967 the Stockport Air Disaster happened when a plane crashed killing 67 people.

-One of Stockport's landmarks the Pyramid was built in 1992 and Hat Works the museum of hats opened in Stockport in 2000.
+One of the landmarks in Stockport, the Pyramid was built in 1992 and Hat Works the museum of hats opened in Stockport in 2000.
 Today the population of Stockport Borough is 284,000.

 A timeline of Stockport